atrauzzi/laravel-doctrine/readme.md

 #### Authentication driver

 This package allows you to customize the authentication driver using your own user model.
-In order to use doctrine driver authentication driver you need to keep in mind the following structure.
+In order to use doctrine authentication driver you need to keep in mind the following structure.

 * Having **user model** representing an authenticatable user into your application
 * Edit `/config/doctrine.php` config file to set authentication model and user provider